mevdschee/php-crud-api/README.md

   - PHP 5.3 or higher with MySQLi, libpq, SQLSRV or sqlite3 enabled (PHP 7 recommended)
   - PHP on Windows when connecting to SQL Server 2012
+  - MySQL 5.6 or higher for spatial features in MySQL
   - PostGIS 2.0 or higher for spatial features in PostgreSQL 9.1 or higher

 ## Installation